 At the nearby Royal Docks, Laura Ford’s sculpture Bird Boy floats on a pontoon.
 This sculpture, depicting a small boy in a bird costume, exploring themes of childhood, vulnerability and loss.
 Visitors can afterwards cross the River Thames using a cable car, where Larry Achiampong’s audio artwork Sanko Time can be heard via the Walk the Line website or digital guide.

 On the North Greenwich Peninsula sits Gormley’s Quantum Cloud, an explosion of hollow steel beams suspended over the water.
 Following the path of the Thames, participants will then pass work by a variety of contemporary sculptors.
 At the southern end of the route is Chinneck’s A Bullet from a Shooting Star, in which an inverted, full-size electricity pylon stands on its tip.

-Recent additions to the walk include Madge Gill’s Nature in Mind was added to the collection in 2021, an outdoor exhibition comprised of five artworks situated across various different sites around Newham.
+Madge Gill’s Nature in Mind was added to the collection in 2021, an outdoor exhibition comprised of five artworks situated across various different sites around Newham.
 The artist lived and worked in Newham for most of her adult life, and this exhibition celebrates the inspiration Gill found in nature.
 Some of her pieces are vast; over the River Lea you’ll find a 60m section of one of her drawings on the side of a bridge.
 Her work is marked by repetitive floral patterns, geometric forms and swirling shapes, and her bold use of colour brings life and vibrancy to their urban surroundings.

 Created in the wake of the Olympics, this art trail is a phenomenon peculiar to East London, providing a lens through which to view the complex relationship between art and urban regeneration schemes.